This page was last updated in 2022.

 36 months, full time

-Entire Program Cost of CRNA School at Mount Marty College.
+Entire Program Cost of CRNA School at Mount Marty School of Anesthesia.

 *Includes application fee, student support fee, estimated cost for books and graduation fee.
-They do require you to have some type of heath insurance but that total was not added to this figure.
+They do require you to have some type of health insurance but that total was not added to this figure.

 Number of Applicants